nathankurt/k8s-cert/notes/core-concepts.md

 * Need to have the apps/ or you will get an error: unable to recognize replicaset
 * ReplicaSet needs `selector:`
-* Can also manage parts that were nt created as part of the replica at creation
+* Can also manage parts that were not created as part of the replica at creation
-  * ie. The reports created before the creation of the replica set that match labels specified in the selector.
+  * i.e. The reports created before the creation of the replica set that match labels specified in the selector.
   * Replica set will also take those pods into consideration when creating the replicas.
-* can still use `selector:` in replicacontroller but just assumes it is the same as the labels provided in the part defintion file
+* can still use `selector:` in replicacontroller but just assumes it is the same as the labels provided in the part definition file
 * Required for ReplicaSet and has to be written in form of matchLabels:
   * Simply matches the labels specified under it to the labels on the pod.
   * Replica set selector also provides many other options for matching labels that were not available in the replication controller